 Dr. Amer’s success, however, ended on this technical point.
-The court went on to find that the trial court below had not erred in rejecting the claims he brought while representing himself that the residency program had breached his contract by terminating him without cause, negligently failing to send other programs a verification of his residency, negligent claims of affiliation with a teaching hospital, and wage claims.
+The court went on to find that the trial court below had not erred in rejecting the claims he brought while representing himself – that the residency program had breached his contract by terminating him without cause, negligently failed to send other programs a verification of his residency, falsely represented that it had an affiliation with a teaching hospital, and claims of unpaid wages.
 While Dr. Amer’s self-advocacy was admirable, this result demonstrates how difficult it can be to prevail without experienced legal representation in residency cases.

 If you have been subjected to discipline by your residency program, contact us today to determine if we can assist you.